This banana pound cake is a simple variation to my classic pound cake. It's wonderfully soft and fluffy and packed with delicious banana flavor.

 - Finally, fold in the mashed bananas.

-- Pour the cake batter into a well-greased and floured loaf cake tin.
+- Pour the cake batter into a well-greased and floured loaf cake tin measuring 8 inches by 4½ inches.
 Top with sliced bananas.

-- Bake the banana pound cake for 45 minutes until a skewer inserted in the center of the cake comes out without any wet batter.
+- Bake the banana pound cake for 40 to 45 minutes until a skewer inserted in the center of the cake comes out without any wet batter.

-- Remove the cake from the oven and let it cool in the tin for 4 to 5 minutes before turning it out onto a wire rack to cool further.
+- Remove the cake from the oven and let it cool in the tin for about 2 minutes before turning it out onto a wire rack to cool further.

 Leave a Reply